OJO-Ahmed/HashCode_2019/README.md

 ## My google Hashcode 2019 solution

-This repo contains my solutions for google hash code 2019. please check it out, i hope it can be of help/guide to someone.
+This repo contains my solutions for google hash code 2019.
+<br>please check it out, I hope it can be of help/guide to someone.